stonepros/stone/doc/stonefs/mds-states.rst

     up:boot

-This state is broadcast to the Ceph monitors during startup.
+This state is broadcast to the Stone monitors during startup.
 This state is never visible as the Monitor immediately assign the MDS to an available rank or commands the MDS to operate as a standby.
 The state is documented here for completeness.